abelinsenmayer/summarization-api/README.md

 ```

 The deployment will:
-- Create a Lambda function with the placeholder code
+- Create a Lambda function with the summarization logic
 - Set up API Gateway with the `/summarize` and `/health` endpoints
 - Configure logging and monitoring
-- Set up the necessary IAM permissions
+- Set up the necessary IAM permissions including Bedrock runtime access

 After deployment, the CDK will output the API URL.